HaijunZou-sms/LMask-public/README.md

 **Note**: After training, to use the checkpoints in test.py, you should first run the script `sripts/transform_checkpoints.py` to convert ckpt files to pth files.

-### Pre-trained Models
+### Datasets and Pre-trained Models
-You can download pretrained models here: https://anonymous.4open.science/r/LMask-public-1C7F
+You can download datasets and pretrained models here: https://anonymous.4open.science/r/LMask-public-1C7F.

 ## Main Results